‘That ’70s Show’ actor Danny Masterson gets 30 years to life in prison for rapes of 2 women

-LOS ANGELES (AP) — A judge sentenced “That ’70s Show” star Danny Masterson to 30 years to life in prison Thursday for the rapes of two women two decades ago.
+LOS ANGELES (AP) — A judge sentenced “That ’70s Show” show star Danny Masterson to 30 years to life in prison Thursday for raping two women, giving them some relief after they spoke in court about the decades of damage he inflicted.

-Los Angeles Superior Court Judge Charlaine F. Olmedo handed down the sentence to the 47-year-old Masterson after hearing statements from the women about the trauma they experienced and the suffering caused by the disturbing memories in the years since.

-The actor, who has been in custody since May, sat in court wearing a suit.
-Masterson watched the women without visible reaction as they spoke.

 “When you raped me, you stole from me,” said one woman who Masterson was convicted of raping in 2003.
 “That’s what rape is, a theft of the spirit.”